Normal families of holomorphic mappings between complex Finsler manifolds: Introduction and main results

-The Schwarz lemma and Hopf-Rinow theorem play an important role in the proof of the BASIC THEOREM i.e., Theorem \ref{T-1.1}.
-From differential geometric viewpoints, the generalizations of Schwarz lemma date back to \cite{ahlfors,chen,tosatti,royden,yau2} , we refer to Kim-Lee \cite{KL} and references therein.
-Last decade, Schwarz lemmas are generalized to a strongly pseudoconvex complex Finsler metrics which are not necessary Hermitian quadric form (cf.\cite{shen,wan,NZ1,NZ2,LQZ}).
+The Hopf-Rinow theorem and Schwarz lemma play an important role in the proof of the \textit{ basic theorem} i.e., Theorem \ref{T-1.1}.

-Hopf-Rinow theorem is one of important theorem in Riemannian geometry.
-In Hermitian geometry, If we take the real part of $g= Re(h)$ of $h$, then $g$ is a symmetric, positive definite covariant $2$-tensor.
-So $g$ is a Riemannian metric on the underlying smooth manifold $M_{\mathbb{R}}$ of $M$.
-However, complex Finsler metrics have no similar property.
-Fortunately, we prove the following theorem for a complex Finsler metric. \begin{theorem} (cf. Theorem \ref{hopf}) Suppose that $(M,G=F^2)$ is a complex Finsler manifold.
+Complex Finsler geometry is Hermitian geometry without Hermitian-quadratic restrictions.
+The complex Finsler metric is only a length function and not a real Finsler metric.
+Therefore, we do not directly apply the Hopf-Rinow theorem from Hermitian geometry or real Finsler geomoetry in complex Finsler geometry.
+Fortunately, according to \cite{kobayashi1}, we have the following theorem for a complex Finsler metric (or a length function) that holds true.
+Based on the proof of the\textit{ basic theorem} in \cite{WHS}, Theorem \ref{T-1.2} can complete the proof of Theorem \ref{T-1.3}. \begin{theorem} (cf. Theorem \ref{hopf}) Suppose that $(M,G=F^2)$ is a complex Finsler manifold.
 And let $ d_G$ be the integrated form of $F$.
-Then the following statements are equivalent:\\ $(1)$~~the distance $d_G$ is complete;\\ $(2)$~~closed bounded subsets of $M$ are compact. \end{theorem}
+Then the following statements are equivalent:\\ $(1)$~~the distance $d_F$ is complete;\\ $(2)$~~closed bounded subsets of $M$ are compact. \end{theorem}